otland/forgottenserver/README.md

 #### Building

-On most systems you can build the library using the following commands:
+On most systems you can build the server using the following commands:

 	$ mkdir build && cd build
 	$ cmake ..
 	$ make

+To build the Release variant, use

+    $ cmake -DCMAKE_BUILD_TYPE=Release ..